zyedidia/micro/runtime/help/options.md

 	default value: ` `

+* `infobar`: enables the line at the bottom of the editor where messages are printed.
+   This option is `global only`.

+	default value: `on`

 * `filetype`: sets the filetype for the current buffer.
 This setting is `local only`

     default value: this will be automatically set depending on the file you have open